 The Jawbone is packed with sensors including a tri-axis accelerometer, bioimpedance sensors, plus skin and ambient temperature sensors, plus a heart-rate reader that uses electrical sensors rather than light-based ones.
 It's a tech bonanza!

-The Jawbone UP3 heart-rate tracking doesn't really do anything more than track your resting heart rate each day; it's not used as part of the fitness tracking.
+The Jawbone UP3 heart-rate tracking tracks your resting heart rate throughout the day; it's not used as part of the fitness tracking.
 Similarly, although it will suck in data from the likes of Strava, it doesn't really do anything with it.

 That's a shame, because the app is otherwise the great strength of the Jawbone UP3, showing you how your daily stepping and sleeping are improving (or deteriorating), letting you challenge other users to "duels" and offering reasonably helpful health tips and more context to the data than most tracker apps (although sadly, that's not saying a lot)